brewst001/PingAndLookupTools/README.md

 There are 3 main scripts

+* PingList-v1.0.ps1
-- Ping a list and export to .csv
+	Ping a list and export to .csv
+* ReverseLookupList-v0.9.ps1
-- Reverse lookup a list and export to .csv
+	Reverse lookup a list and export to .csv
+* PingAndReverseLookupList-v1.0.ps1
-- Ping and reverse lookup a list and export to .xls
+	Ping and reverse lookup a list and export to .xls This is the most advanced of the three leveraging Excel to create the .xls file.

 ## Running ##